Marcell Ozuna Player Props: Braves vs. Reds

-On Monday, Marcell Ozuna (on the back of going 0-for-3) and the Atlanta Braves face the Cincinnati Reds, whose starting pitcher will be Graham Ashcraft.
-First pitch is at 7:20 PM ET.
+After going 0-for-1 in his last game, Marcell Ozuna and the Atlanta Braves face the Cincinnati Reds (who will hand the ball to Luis Cessa) at 7:20 PM ET on Tuesday.

-In his last game he had a hitless showing (0-for-3) against the Padres.
+He had a hitless showing in his most recent game (0-for-1) against the Reds.

 Marcell Ozuna Game Info & Props vs. the Reds